CristianoSellitto/TEJ4M-Unit4-11-Schematic/README.md

 # TEJ4M-Unit4-11-Schematic

-Contains the electronic schematic for Unit4-10.
+Contains the electronic schematic (KiCad) for Unit4-10.